top of page

 one san pedro ceremony

-Ceremonies with these sacred plant medicines take place twice for Ayahuasca and Shamburi (Monday and Wednesday mornings) and once with San Pedro (usually Friday morning).
-Ayahuasca and Shamburi ceremonies include individual icaros (healing songs), along with individual energetic healing based on each guests' needs.
+All ceremonies include individual Icaros (healing songs), along with individual energetic healing based on each guests' needs.
 Maestra Estela has been given the title of Master of the Light after her isolated dieta of light over the course of six months.
 Subsequently, she has learned that to maximize the power of Ayahuasca, she must deliver her medicine via daytime ceremonies.

-For guests desiring night ceremonies, we kindly ask that you experience her transformative daytime ceremonies first.
+At the discretion of Maestra Estela, Friday ceremonies may replaced with ceremonies involving other master plants and medicines (Toé, Tobacco, Piñon Colorado, Mushrooms, Kambo, etc) to allow guests a broader education of the plant and natural medicine world.
 Guests are then free to discuss with Maestra Estela and staff any questions or concerns they might have.

-At the discretion of Maestra Estela, Friday ceremonies are replaced with ceremonies involving other master plants and medicines (Toé, Tobacco, Piñon Colorado, Mushrooms, Kambo, etc) to allow guests a broader education of the plant and natural medicine world.

 master plant DIETAS

-Upon arriving, guests are given a one-time purgative plant remedy as part of a vomitivo (Spanish for a vomiting ceremony).
+Upon arriving, guests may be given a purgative plant remedy as part of a vomitivo (Spanish for a vomiting ceremony).
 The vomitivo is a short ceremony of ingesting one of the many master plants on the Aya Madre grounds and large amounts of water to begin the cleaning of your body and energetic fields through the sacred process of vomiting.
-This prepares you for your first Ayahuasca ceremony and is seen as an outward act of commiting to your dieta. *Vomitivos are scheduled on the Sunday of your arrival(latest Monday monring).
-If you arrive on a Saturday, you will have a day to rest before your Vomitivo (highly recommended)*
+This prepares you for your Ayahuasca ceremonies.
+Please consult the Maestra upon arrival if you find this could be beneficial to your process.

 introduction & integration discussions